karatelabs/karate/README.md

 Notice how once the `authToken` variable is initialized, it is used by the above function to generate headers for every HTTP call made as part of the test flow.

-If a few steps in your flow need to temporarily change (or completely bypass) the currently-set header-manipulation scheme, just update the `headers` configuration value or set it to `null` in the middle of a script.
+If a few steps in your flow need to temporarily change (or completely bypass) the currently-set header-manipulation scheme, just update `configure headers` to a new value (or set it to `null`) in the middle of a script.
+Then use the [`header`](#header) keyword to do a custom 'over-ride' if needed.

 The [karate-demo](karate-demo) has an example showing various ways to `configure` or set headers: [`headers.feature`](karate-demo/src/test/java/demo/headers/headers.feature)